 Many employers welcome students to do internship-oriented positions on their own without approval from their college or university.
 If you want academic credit for your internship, you do need pre-approval.
-Before you start working or accept a position, you should contact your home academic department and/or the University Career Center at 852-6701 to inquire about academic credit.
-The Career Development Center encourages you to visit and tap into the network of employers already seeking interns through the office.
+Before you start working or accept a position, you should contact your home academic department to inquire about academic credit.
+The University Career Center encourages you to visit and tap into the network of employers already seeking interns through the office.

 What is the benefit of doing an internship for academic credit?

 Typically, internships for credit are strongly related to the student’s academic major and most require that the student connect concepts from their major to the work they are doing in the field.
 As a result, most students come to important realizations about their field and how it applies to the “real world.”
 That’s also why some academic programs require internships as a graduation requirement.